-The authors would like to thank Sven Beterams from Connecting-Expertise, for sharing his knowledge of the applications.
+The authors thank Sven Beterams from Connecting-Expertise for sharing his application knowledge and Jan Hardy of NSX for explaining how the transformers are implemented.
 We would also like to thank Chetak Kandaswamy for collecting and structuring the material required to create this paper.